geniusyinka/CrosswordGPT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.notion.so/0xmetaschool/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/0xmetaschool/CrosswordGPT/blob/main/LICENSE) file for details.

-## Acknowledgments

-- OpenAI for providing the GPT-3.5-mini API
-- The Chakra UI and Tailwind CSS team for their excellent React component library

 ## Contact